Efon-Alaaye

-Efon-Alaaye is a town in the Ekiti State of southwestern Nigeria, inhabited by the Yoruba people.
+Ẹfọ̀n-Alààyè is a town in the Ekiti State of southwestern Nigeria, inhabited by the Yoruba people.
 The population in 1983 was over 100,000.
 It belongs to Efon Local Government, one of the largest local governments in Ekiti State.

 Demographics

 Efon Alaaye people are predominantly farmers, they grow cash crops like kolanuts, cocoa, and palm trees; they are also known to be a major producers of yam, rice, cassava, maize, and many fruits.